Anna Kendrick: Artistry and public image

 Kendrick herself has said that she is perceived as quirky and relatable on the internet, and journalists have often commented on the outspokenness, wit, relatability, and self-awareness she presents across interviews and social media.
 However, she described herself as too "snarky" to interact directly with fans in fear of offending them.
 Although some publications have called her "America's Sweetheart", Kendrick has said she has no interest in embracing the title.
 Emma Stefansky of Vanity Fair declared her one of the funniest women in Hollywood, whereas Sadaf Ahsan of the National Post said Kendrick has cultivated an image that is charming, endearing, and precocious both on and off-screen, comparing her to Shirley Temple.
 In 2016, Allison P. Davis of The Ringer remarked that Kendrick has remained likeable by avoiding backlash commonly associated with overexposure.
 In 2017, Elle writer Antonia Blyth described the actress as warm, friendly, and honest "with none of the typical celebrity reserve", despite her growing fame.
 The Globe and Mail film critic Barry Hertz said the actress has spent much of her career since Pitch Perfect perfecting "the funny-perky-nerdy-but-cool-girl image", finally breaking it with 2023's Alice Darling.

 Kendrick said she would rather celebrities use their privilege to amplify more educated experts on social issues, rather than discuss them herself.
-She has spoken about experiencing gender bias in Hollywood, specially times when she has been forced to wait for a film's male characters to be cast before she is seriously considered for a role.
+She has spoken about experiencing gender bias in Hollywood, specifically times when she has been forced to wait for a film's male characters to be cast before she is seriously considered for a role.
 Kendrick donated her Woman of the Hour salary to various charities.